Soumen044/Object-Detection-Car-ESP32-Android/docs/key_features.markdown

   - L293D motor driver for precise motor control.
   - 7.4V Li-ion battery with LM2596 regulator for stable power.

-These features make the car suitable for applications like automated delivery, warehouse navigation, and security patrolling, with potential for further enhancements (see [future_scope.md](future_scope.md)).
+These features make the car suitable for applications like automated delivery, warehouse navigation, and security patrolling, with potential for further enhancements (see [Future Scope](future_scope.markdown)).